What are survey questions to ask kids?

 Technology survey questions to understand factors influencing your kids

 In today’s world, the internet is a major cause of children being difficult.
-Internet addiction is a major concern throughout the world, and it needs to be addressed by every parent, as it is affecting the well-being of the kid mentally as well as physically.
+Internet and smartphone addiction is a major concern throughout the world, and it needs to be addressed by every parent, as it is affecting the well-being of the kid mentally as well as physically.
 Such questions can be given to children to understand how the internet, in general, affects them and what is their inclination toward such technology.

 - Do you own the following?
 Answers: Yes, No.

 - Gaming console

 - Where do you use the internet or any of the above devices?
 Answers: Yes, No

 - At school

 - I don’t use the internet at all